Marcella-22/Python-learning-journey/Day 4/README.md

 # Multiplication table generator
-Description :
-  This project is a simple programme that generates the multiplication for a number entered by the user.It demonstrates the use of loops, user input, variables and basic calculations.
+Description : generates the multiplication table for a number upto the the limit entered by the user.It demonstrates the use of loops, user input, variables and basic calculations.

   Language:
     Python